 INEOS @ Grangemouth

-Grangemouth represents INEOS’ largest manufacturing site by volume of products.
+Grangemouth represents one of INEOS’ largest manufacturing site by volume of products.
 It is home to Scotland’s only crude oil refinery and produces the bulk of fuels used in Scotland.

-Our world-scale petrochemical plants make around 1million tonnes per annum of product, used as the building blocks in the manufacture of household items that society depends upon every day.
+Our world-scale petrochemical plants make around 1.3 million tonnes per annum of product, used as the building blocks in the manufacture of household items that society depends upon every day.
 These include synthetic ethanol, ethylene, propylene and polymers: polyethylene and polypropylene.

 Our products are used extensively in the petrochemical industry and transformed into bottles and pipes, cabling and insulation, food packaging and are used in the pharmaceutical industry.